All Episodes

 Never cuts it.

-I think when the American people realize, and we just did a poll at the America's New Majority Project that we won, uh, and when people are told the facts, only fourteen percent think it's in any way a cut.
+I think when the American people realize, and we just did a poll at the America's New Majority Project that we run, and when people are told the facts, only 14% think it's in any way a cut.

-And the Democrats then are faced with either crumbling and doing what Trump wants, or I think basically putting themselves in a long-term decline as a dishonest, corrupt party that votes for things that are you just can't explain.
+And the Democrats then are faced with either crumbling and doing what Trump wants or, I think, basically putting themselves in a long-term decline as a dishonest, corrupt party that votes for things that you just can't explain.

-You see, but the the reason you're so knowledgeable about this, and I lived this with you and watched it all unfold when you reduced it's called baseline budgeting, built-in spending increases.
+You see, but the reason you're so knowledgeable about this, and I lived this with you and watched it all unfold, when you reduced, it's called baseline budgeting, built-in spending increases.

-That that that's the establishment thinking process where you you budget in a ten percent increase every year for however many years, and then you know, you insisted on a seven percent increase every year for seven years, and they were calling it a cut.
+And then you insisted on a 7% increase every year for seven years, and they were calling it a cut.

-Uh, those were the exact numbers that we were debating back then, and the exact same lies that Trump will deal with that you had to deal with.
+Those were the exact numbers that we were debating back then and the exact same lies that Trump will deal with, that you had to deal with.

-You know, the one thing I give him credit for, though, I wasn't smart enough to come up with the idea of fake, uh as a way of just describing all of it.
+You know, the one thing I give him credit for, though, I wasn't smart enough to come up with the idea of fake as a way of just describing all of it.

-So I've said recently that the last three bastions of of opposing Trump are the fake news media, uh the fake district judges, and the fake CBO.
+So I've said recently that the last three bastions of opposing Trump are the fake news media, the fake district judges, and the fake CBO.

-And fake CBO is going to produce a fake score.
+And the fake CBO is going to produce a fake score.

 And we need to deal with it that way.